vinisalazar/BioProv/paper/paper.md

 ## Overview

-BioProv is **project-based**, and works by modelling the elements of a BWF in a hierarchical, JSON-serializable data structure.
+BioProv is **project-based**, and works by modelling the provenance elements of a BWF in a hierarchical, JSON-serializable data structure.
 Thus, BioProv objects can be easily stored and shared across computing environments, and can be exported as W3C-PROV compliant documents, allowing better integration with web systems.
 It can be used interactively, in an environment such as Jupyter [@ragan2014jupyter], or from the command line (CLI), as it can be used to quickly write provenance-aware workflows which can be launched using